varitgupta/Vegetation-monitoring/README.md

-# Vegetation-monitoring
-Satellite Data for vegetation prediction
+# Satellite Data for Vegetation Monitoring in the Kalahari